Code-Institute-Submissions/Only-Hikers-MS1/README.md

 A live verson of my site can be found <a href="https://shielh.github.io/Only-Hikers-MS1/">here</a>.

-This milestone project is my first ever solo coding project where I aim to showcase the skills learnt thus far.
+This milestone project has been my first ever solo coding project where I aimed to showcase the skills learnt thus far.
 This project is a static front-end site built using HTML and CSS in conjunction with the Bootstrap Framework to create a responsive, mobile-first approach webpage.

 Travel and hiking have always been two huge passions of mine so the idea for this project came about throughout lockdown this year when I was restricted from travelling anywhere overseas.
 I began to explore and discover hikes and trails in Ireland that are some of the most beauitful I have ever seen.
 After all these hikes, I had so many beautiful photos of Ireland and nowhere to showcase them.
 A picture is worth a thousand words, right?

-My goal for this site is to inspire and spread the word about hiking in Ireland and how anyone can do it.
+My goal for this site is to spread the word about hiking in Ireland and hopefully inspire people to get out and experience it for themselves.

 ## Responsive site